-- a. the student has successfully completed at least 50% of all attempted units in the current course that were undertaken at the University, unless an exemption is approved by the relevant Head of School of the new course; - b. the student is not currently subject to an intervention strategy (international students only); and - c. the student meets all Specific Award Rules for the new course
+- a. the student has successfully completed at least 50% of all attempted units in the current course that were undertaken at the University, unless an exemption is approved by the relevant Associate Dean (Education) of the new course: - b. the student is not currently subject to an intervention strategy (international students only); and - c. the student meets all Specific Award Rules for the new course